howbizarre/starter-template-vue-3-bootstrap-5-sass-dark-theme-typescript/README.md

 ## Developer notes

-There are two different layouts (Default and Page) — first one for the home page and another for the rest.
+There are two different layouts (Default and Page) — the first one for the home page and the second for the rest.
 Layouts are changed based on [Nested Named Routes](https://router.vuejs.org/guide/essentials/nested-routes.html#nested-named-routes) in Vue Router.
 This way does not use dynamic imports and works faster.

 ## Directory structure